flumeapp/help.flumeapp.com/views/conversations/info.md

 To rename a group conversation:

-- Type a group name where the placeholder "Group name…" and press <kbd>ENTER/RETURN</kbd> to confirm.
+- Type a group name where the placeholder "Group name…" appears, or replace the existing name, and press <kbd>ENTER/RETURN</kbd> to confirm.

 > **[info]**
-> One-on-one conversations cannot be named, and it is not possible to rename a group that already has a name.
+> One-on-one conversations cannot be named.

 ------